 This has been discussed in a number of questions on unix.SE, I'll try to collect all issues I can come up with here.
-Below is a description of why and how the various attempts fail, a way to do it properly with a function (for a fixed command), or with shell arrays (Bash/ksh/zsh) or the $@
+Below is

-pseudo-array (POSIX sh), and notes about using eval
+- and notes about using

-to do this.
 Some references at the end.

-For the purposes here, it doesn't matter if it's only the command arguments or also the command name that is to be stored in a variable.
+For the purposes here, it doesn't matter much if it's only the command arguments or also the command name that is to be stored in a variable.
 They're processed similarly up to the point where the command is launched, at which point the shell just takes the first word as the name of the command to run.

 Why it fails

-(Note that this is similar to every other programming language: e.g. char *s = "foo()"; printf("%s\n", s)
+(Note that the part about quotes is similar to every other programming language: e.g. char *s = "foo()"; printf("%s\n", s)

 does not call the function foo()